ThorstenDoherr/searchengine/SE/searchengine.md

 Besides the priority, a search type has multiple ways to adjust the calculation of the relative identification potential <i>RIP</i> of the words of the associated search field:

 The *offset* component directly follows the priority separated by a space.
 It can be negative.
 The *offset* of a search type will be added to the word frequency of every word in the search field before the calculation of the <i>RIP</i>.
 This smooths the distribution of the potentials.
 A negative offset will reduce the frequencies up to a minimum of 1 to curtail the frequency distribution.
 If a negative *offset* exceeds the highest frequency the <i>RIP</i>s become homogenous transforming the frequency based into a word based heuristic.
-This is the most relevant usage of this otherwise outdated smoothing method.
+It can also be used in conjunction with *log* smoothing, i.e. to diminish the differences up to a given frequency declared by a negative offset value.

 The *log* component is declared with the keyword "log" at the end of a search type definition.
 It is a more common approach to smooth the <i>RIP</i> distribution of a search type.
 Before the calculation of the <i>RIP</i>, every single frequency will be transformed to its natural logarithm (base e).
 This is a much more intuitive smoothing method than the arbitrary definition of an additive numeric *offset*.
 Log smoothing should be part of any search strategy using search types with n-grams, because of the skewed distribution of the frequencies that may favor the fragments containing the typo/misspelling.
 Searching with and without log smoothing in such a case may yield complementary results.